Prince Caperal: Barangay Ginebra San Miguel (2018–2022)

 In February 2018, Caperal signed with the Barangay Ginebra San Miguel.
 Caperal had been traded to Ginebra in 2015 but was immediately traded.

 NorthPort Batang Pier (2022–2024)

 On September 20, 2022, Caperal, along with Arvin Tolentino and a 2022 first-round pick, was traded to the NorthPort Batang Pier for Jamie Malonzo.

 Zamboanga Valientes (2025)

 He joined the Zamboanga Valientes during the Governor Hofer Invitational Basketball Championship in Zamboanga Sibugay.

 Blackwater Bossing (2025)

 On March 18, 2025, Caperal signed with the Blackwater Bossing.

-Phoenix Fuel Masters (2025–present)
+Phoenix Fuel Masters (2025–2026)

 On September 19, 2025, he signed with the Phoenix Fuel Masters, returning for his 2nd stint with the team.